Get Started- Your First Actor Headshot

 If you want to be a working actor- All of this grooming needs to be done ahead of time, and as an ongoing routine if you are to be ready for an audition or job.

-One great shirt is better than bringing your whole wardrobe!
-Shoes are not needed.
-Yes, some parents do bring two suitcases full of pants and shoes!
-Pick age-appropriate clothes that compliment you- and favor the roles you may play.
+One great shirt is better than bringing your whole wardrobe.
+Shoes are not usually needed.
+Yes, some parents do bring suitcases full of pants and shoes!
+Pick age-appropriate clothes that compliment you.
 The clothes you choose will project a definite look.
-I don't suggest clothes that are too specific to one type of role an actor might play- if you dress in a ballerina tutu, baseball uniform, or party dress- that's the part the casting director will see as when they look at your headshot.
+I suggest clothes that are not too specific to one type of role an actor might play.
+If you dress in a ballerina tutu, baseball uniform, or party dress- that's the part the casting director will see when they look at your headshot.

 Get sleep and eat a good breakfast before your shoot!
 Bring water, and a healthy snack.
 Perhaps a protein shake drink.